 These above examples of heart-centered core competency can be trained, learned and sustained.
 Methods for adoption include leadership coaching, online and in-person team workshops and courses, personal practice, one-on-one consultation, and more.

 Expect easily measurable work productivity gains, improvements in culture, lower employee turnover, and at least 10X return on the cost of adoption.

 HCOS provides enterprise transformation services to achieve resilient heart-centered core competency.

 Practice trainings are primarily led by founder Adam Bulbulia, and also certified senior coaches and guides.

-Engagement includes in-person, on site consultation.
+Engagements include in-person, on-site, and Zoom consultation.
 HCOS learning and training resources encompass online courses, live and recorded video webinars, workshops, phone calls, and secure web apps.